-B. Pupil Enrollment
+► B. Pupil Enrollment

-On or before November 10 of each year, the secretary of the board certifies to the state board the pupil enrollment, the on-line pupil enrollment, the ASCENT program pupil enrollment, and the preschool program enrollment of the district taken in the preceding October or previously in November. § 22-54-112(2)(a).
+On or before November 10 of each year, the secretary of the board certifies to the state board the pupil enrollment, the on-line pupil enrollment and the ASCENT program pupil enrollment of the district taken in the preceding October or previously in November. § 22-54-112(2)(a).
 The "Verification of Student October Data" report generated from data pipeline should be used for this certification.